JustGoodDesign/Docs/GoodGIT.md

 "Assets" has common functions:

 ```
-> Update - Runs GIT Update in the Assets folder
+> Pull - Runs GIT Pull in the Assets folder

 > Commit - Runs GIT Commit in the Assets folder

 > Add - Runs GIT Add in the Assets folder

+> Push - Runs GIT Push in the Assets folder
 ```

 "Project Settings" has common functions:

 ```
-> Update - Runs GIT Update in the ProjectSettings folder
+> Pull - Runs GIT Pull in the ProjectSettings folder

 > Commit - Runs GIT Commit in the ProjectSettings folder

 > Add - Runs GIT Add in the ProjectSettings folder

+> Push - Runs GIT Push in the ProjectSettings folder
 ```

 "File" does operations to folders and files selected in the project view:

 ```
-> Update - Runs GIT Update on the selected file(s)
+> Pull - Runs GIT Pull on the selected file(s)

 > Commit - Runs GIT Commit on the selected file(s)

 > Add - Runs GIT Add on the selected file(s)

 > Remove - Runs GIT Remove on the selected file(s)

+> Push - Runs GIT Push on the selected file(s)

 > Lock - Locks the selected file(s)